THE HALLS OF WISDOM

 SEEING IN THE MIRRORED SPHERE

-The Apocryphon of John, I received confirmation of this idea.
-In their visions, the first century Gnostics saw Divinity as One and so the entire creation is a unified whole.
-This Divine Source creates the Cosmos through vision...
+In my reading of a Gnostic text called The Apocryphon of John, I received confirmation of this idea.
+In their visionary states, these first century Gnostics saw Divinity as One and so the entire creation becomes a unified whole.
+This Divine Source creates this unified Cosmos through vision...

-Hence, Divinity created the All by beholding countless images of itself in the Mirrored Sphere of the Cosmos (...an idea I continue to explore in my autobiographical novel
+Hence, Divinity created the All by beholding countless images of itself in the Mirrored Sphere of the Cosmos (...an idea I continue to explore in my autobiographical novel Reflections in the Mirrored Sphere).

 TRIMORPHIC MATRIX SUBOCULARIS